Code-Institute-Submissions/mysan91-MS3_/README.md

 The website uses Materialize CSS:

-o Navbar
+• Navbar
-o Sidenav
+• Mobile Sidenav
-o Form (to register and log in) o Footer (bottom footer) o Hero image (on the home page)
+• Form (to register and log in)
+• Footer (bottom footer)
+• Hero image (on the home page)

 Other features being used:
-o Site linked to Heroku
+• Site linked to Heroku
-o Site linked to Mongodb database o Login/register o CRUD
+• Site linked to Mongodb database
+• Login/register
+• CRUD

 ### Technologies used
 Languages:

-o HTML5
+• HTML5
-o CSS3
+• CSS3
-o Javascript
+• Javascript
-o Python3
+• Python3

 Database:
-o Mongodb
+• Mongodb

 Frameworks:
-o Flask
+• Flask
-o Jquery
+• Jquery
-o Materialize CSS
+• Materialize CSS

 Tools & Libraries: